Peggy Olson: Peggy's relationship with Don Draper

 In Season 3, Don and Peggy continue to rely on each other.
-However, their relationship becomes strained due to Don's anger and seemingly lack of appreciation for Peggy and her work.
+However, their relationship becomes strained due to Don's anger and seeming lack of appreciation for Peggy and her work.
 When Don decides to start his own advertising agency, Peggy is one of the first people he talks to.
 He assumes she will quit Sterling Cooper and follow him to his new agency, but is surprised and hurt when she declines, stating that she's tired of being on the receiving end of his anger when something doesn't work out for him.
 Don later goes to Peggy's apartment, and the two have an emotional conversation, in which Don asks her to go with him to his new agency.
 When Peggy continues to express reluctance, Don tells her that if she doesn't go with him, he will spend the rest of his life trying to hire her.
 Matthew Weiner, the series' creator, head writer, and showrunner, has stated that this conversation is essentially Don telling Peggy that he loves her.

 Don and Peggy's relationship is further solidified in Season 4, when Don forces Peggy to work all night on her birthday (in "The Suitcase").
 Though she is initially angry at Don for having to cancel dinner plans with her boyfriend to accommodate Don's work demands, Peggy and Don eventually make up and go to dinner.

 They spend the night talking, and each reveals personal details about their life to the other.
 Peggy tells Don that her mother hates him because she thinks he fathered her baby.
 They also discuss the fact that everyone in the office assumes the two are either sleeping together or have slept together in the past.

 Peggy asks him in a roundabout way why he never attempted to have an affair with her.
 He tells her that he has rules that he cannot break, to which she makes a snide remark and refers to his previous affairs.
 Peggy complains about dating, and Don responds that she's "cute as hell" and will find someone.

 Peggy and Don return to the office building, where Peggy helps Don get through his drunken stupor.
 Duck unexpectedly shows up, also extremely drunk.
 He believes that Peggy and Don are romantically involved and calls her a whore.
 In response, Don attacks Duck, and the two drunkenly brawl.
 Peggy eventually gets Duck to leave and then returns to Don's office, where she finds him drinking again.
 Don apologizes to Peggy for embarrassing her, and the two fall asleep on his office couch with his head on Peggy's lap.